 While there is so much to do in Taipei itself, one of the best things about traveling to Taipei is the sheer abundance of day trip possibilities there are in the region.

-While you can go to both towns in one day on a guided tour, I think it’s better to go from Shifen to Jiufen independently to give yourself more flexibility to explore, photograph, and enjoy these towns all on your own.
+While you can go to both towns in one day on a guided tour (and I’ll give you a few recommendations below!), you can also go from Shifen to Jiufen independently to give yourself more flexibility to explore and photograph at your leisure.

-That said, if you don’t want to stress getting there with public transportation, there are convenient shuttle buses that allow you the freedom of visiting independently with the convenience of point-to-point transportation.
+That said, if you don’t want to stress getting there with public transportation, there are convenient day tours of Shifen and Jiufen together that allow you to see both towns easily.

 How to Get to Shifen from Taipei via Ruifang